10 Of The Coolest And Most Unusual Things To Do In Paris

 When the Eiffel Tower opened for the World Expo in 1889, Parisians were divided in their opinions about the iron construction.

-Today, you can’t imagine Paris without the iconic structure rising above the landscape of the city.
+Today, we can’t imagine Paris without the iconic structure rising above the landscape of the city.

-Few tourists realise that the observation tower not only provides the most spectacular view over Paris but also hides Eiffel’s secret apartment.
+Few tourists realize that the observation tower not only provides the most spectacular view over Paris but also hides Eiffel’s secret apartment.

-Tucked between the girders, the famous architect set up a cosy apartment for himself and his occasional guests.
+Tucked between the girders, the famous architect set up a cozy apartment for himself and his occasional guests.
 The elegant wooden furniture provided comfort in his hours of solitude and quiet reflection.

-Reportedly, wealthy Parisians had offered more than once large sums to spend a single night in the apartment and have a fantastic view of the city at the Seine River banks all to themselves.
+Reportedly, wealthy Parisians offered more than once large sums to spend a single night in the apartment and enjoy the fantastic view of the city at the River Seine all to themselves.

-Eiffel had declined in order to keep his privacy.
+Eiffel always declined in order to keep his privacy.

 Among the few visitors, who had the rare chance to enter the premises, was the inventor Thomas Edison.

-The two great minds of the 19th century are immortalised in wax figures.
+The two great minds of the 19th century are immortalized in wax figures.
 You can observe them “having a conversation” behind a glass window in the mostly untouched secret apartment.
+Isn’t this one of the most unique things to do in Paris?

-To avoid queuing at the Eiffel Tower, you should buy your ticket online.
+To avoid endless queuing at the Eiffel Tower, you should buy your ticket online.

 Statue of Liberty Replica

-Statue of Liberty’s Replica as seen from the Eiffel Tower.
+You can see the most famous Statue of Liberty’s replica from the Eiffel Tower

-One of the Seine River islands – the uninhabited Île aux Cygnes – hosts the little sister of the famous Statue of Liberty.
+One of the islands in the River Seine – the uninhabited Île aux Cygnes – hosts the little sister of the famous Statue of Liberty.

-The 850-metre-long island is just eleven metres at its widest point.
+The 850-m / 2,789-ft. long island is just 11 m / 36 ft. at its widest point.
 The replica of the Liberty Enlightening the World, better known as the Statue of Liberty, stands at its Southwestern end.

 The Parisian version of the iconic statue is a quarter of its larger sibling’s size.
 She rises 22 m (72.18 ft.) high.